ft-lab/pluginsdk/ReadMe_E.txt

-Shade 13.2.2 Plugin SDK (463042)
+Shade 15.1.0 Plugin SDK (481137)
 ----------------------------------------

-Thank you for downloading Shade 13 Plugin SDK.
+Thank you for downloading Shade 15 Plugin SDK.
 Before you use this SDK, please read the following requirements and up-to-date information for your development of Shade plugin.

-This plugin SDK is based on Shade 13.1.1 build 461395 and is compatible with both Professional and Standard version.
-All plugins built with this SDK will run on Shade 13.1.1 and above version.
-If you want to run your plugin in the previous version of Shade, try use the old Plugin SDK or avoid to use those new functions listed in "What's new in Shade 13.1.1 Plugin SDK" section.
+This plugin SDK is based on Shade 15.1.0 build 481137 and is compatible with both Professional and Standard version.
+All plugins built with this SDK will run on Shade 15.1.0 and above version.
+If you want to run your plugin in the previous version of Shade, try use the old Plugin SDK or avoid to use those new functions listed in "What's new in Shade 15.1.0 Plugin SDK" section.

 ------------------------------------------
 Inside this Plugin SDK
 ------------------------------------------

-Shade 13.2.2 Plugin SDK contains:
+Shade 15.1.0 Plugin SDK contains:

-- Sample Plugins and Project files for Windows development (/samples/windows/plugins)
+- Skeleton Project files for Windows and Mac OS X development (/plugin_projects/skeleton)
-- Sample Plugins and Project files for Mac OS X development (/samples/macosx/plugins)
+- Sample Plugins and Project files for Windows and Mac OS X development (/plugin_projects/SampleEffector)
-- Source codes for sample plugins (/sample/source/plugins)
 - SDK header files (/include)
-- BOOST C++ Library files (/boost_1_43_0)
+- BOOST C++ Library files (/boost_1_55_0)
-- Plugin SDK Document (/doc/index.en.html)
+- Property sheets (C++) files for Visual Studio (/vsprops)
+- Project configuration files for Xcode (/xcconfig)

 ------------------------------------------